DRIZZTAR/tinyapp/README.md

    Your TinyApp will be accessible at `http://localhost:8080/`.

 That's it!
 You're all set to explore and use TinyApp.
 Enjoy shortening those URLs!

-Feel free to customize this README further with any additional information or sections you think would be beneficial.